Are you ready now, to make a positive difference in a child's life?

+All types of kids need all types of carers.
 Foster carers come from all walks of life.
-They are single, married, in a same-sex or de facto relationship, male or female, renting or buying a home, employed, studying or retired, and come from many cultural backgrounds.
+They are single, married, in a same-sex or de facto relationship, male or female, employed, studying or retired, and come from many cultural backgrounds.
 They may have children living at home, adult children who have moved out of the home or have no children of their own.
+Foster carers don’t need a big or ‘perfect’ house to foster a child or young person.
+They may own their own home or rent a unit, although they will need to have a spare bedroom for a foster child or sibling group.

 Could you become a foster carer?